medialab/minet/cookbook/url-join.md

 minet url-join homepage medias.csv url tweets.csv > joined.csv
 ```

-Do so and you will get a `joined.csv` file having one line per line in `tweet.csv` with 4 new columns `id`, `media`, `homepage` and `politics`, that will be filled with relevant info from the `medias.csv` file.
+Do so and you will get a `joined.csv` file having one line per line in `tweet.csv` with 4 new columns `id`, `media`, `homepage` and `politics`, filled with relevant info from the `medias.csv` file.

-The order in which the arguments are to be given can be hard to remember so be sure to try `minet`'s help before inverting things:
+The order in which the arguments are to be given can be hard to remember, so be sure to try `minet`'s help before doing things in reverse:

 ```bash
 minet url-join -h